 We've listed the legally mandated coverage minimums below, but we recommend that you purchase enough insurance to adequately protect your assets — even if it exceeds the state's minimum requirements.

 |Bodily injury liability||$30,000 per person/$60,000 per accident|

 |Property damage liability||$25,000|

 Motorcycle insurance costs: city-by-city breakdowns

-Our analysis allowed us to break down the average cost of motorcycle insurance in North Carolina by city.
-We found that the most expensive city for buying motorcycle insurance is Fayetteville, where annual premiums average $1,104, almost $400 more than the state's typical cost.
-There were three cities that tied for the state's lowest rate of $669 per year.
-These were: West Jefferson, Bryson City and Sylva.
+In our analysis, we broke down the average cost of motorcycle insurance in North Carolina by city.
+We found that the most expensive city for buying motorcycle insurance is Fayetteville, where annual premiums average $1,104 — almost $400 more than the state's typical cost.
+Three cities tied for the state's lowest rate of $669 per year: West Jefferson, Bryson City and Sylva.

 We collected hundreds of quotes for addresses in different ZIP codes across North Carolina.
-Our survey uses rates generated for a 45-year-old married homeowners who drives a 2019 Harley-Davidson FLHX Street Glide.
+Our survey uses rates generated for a 45-year-old married homeowner who drives a 2021 Harley-Davidson FLHX Street Glide.
 Our rates reflect higher levels of protection than what's legally required in North Carolina — we always recommend that you purchase enough insurance to protect the full value of your assets and property.
 Your own quotes may vary.
-The quotes we collected were based on these coverage limits:
+The quotes we collected were based on the following coverage limits:

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident